 This district-level DCD dataset also presents estimates from the NECM, which is continually updated and improved, to produce the same basic set of measures, but for individual school districts.
 The NECM estimates are, to our knowledge, the first input-/output-based measures of state and district spending adequacy that can be (carefully) compared across states.
-This release of the DCD includes estimates for each year between 2009 (the 2008-09 school year) and 2021 (the 2020-21 school year).1
+This release of the DCD includes estimates for each year between 2009 (the 2008-09 school year) and 2022 (the 2021-22 school year).

-The NECM uses a dataset of district test scores, funding, and numerous other variables between 2009 and 2021.2 The DCD is published every year with an additional year of data.
-However, the variables used in the NECM are often corrected in prior years by the federal agencies that publish them, and we
+The NECM uses a dataset of district test scores, funding, and numerous other variables between 2009 and 2022.
+The DCD is published every year with an additional year of data.
+However, the variables used in the NECM are often corrected in prior years by the federal agencies that publish them, and we are constantly updating and improving the model.
+In addition, new student outcome data are released periodically.
+As a result, district estimates for a given year can and do vary between DCD releases.

-1 Note that the release of our State Indicators Database and products also includes NECM estimates between 2009-21, but they are provided for entire states (and for states by poverty quintile).
-In previous years, these state estimates may have differed slightly from aggregations of the estimates in DCD releases (the state measures are aggregated district measures) due, for instance, to updated/imputed outcome data (for outcome gaps), improvements to the model implemented between the time of the SID and DCD releases, and districts excluded based on small sample sizes.
-However, the estimates in this particular release of the DCD (version 4.1) may differ substantially from those in our annual state-level products, as DCD 4.1 estimates reflect both changes to the model as well as newly-released student outcome data.
-We did not publish DCD version 4.0, as the release of the new outcome data occurred soon after the publication of our state products, and we decided not to publish version 4.0 only to replace it shortly thereafter.
+&lt;sup>1 Note that the release of our State Indicators Database and products also includes NECM estimates between 2009-22, but they are provided for entire states (and for states by poverty quintile).
+These state estimates may differ slightly from aggregations of the estimates in DCD releases (the state measures are aggregated district measures) due, for instance, to improvements to the model implemented between the time of the SID and DCD releases, and districts excluded based on small sample sizes.

-2 In addition to school finance data from the U.S. Census Bureau (U.S. Census Bureau 2021), school and district characteristics data from the National Center for Education Statistics (NCES 2021), and several other data sources discussed in Baker et al. (2021), the NECM relies heavily on three additional datasets.
+&lt;sup>2 In addition to school finance data from the U.S. Census Bureau (U.S. Census Bureau 2021), school and district characteristics data from the National Center for Education Statistics (NCES 2021), and several other data sources discussed in Baker et al. (2021), the NECM relies heavily on three additional datasets.
 The first is the Comparable Wage Index for Teachers (Cornman et al. 2019), an index of regional wage and salary variation developed by researchers at the NCES in collaboration with Dr. Lori Taylor of Texas A&M, who worked with NCES to develop the original version of the index in 2006.
 The second is the EDGE School Neighborhood Poverty Index, also published by the NCES, which is specifically designed to measure poverty surrounding schools and districts (Geverdt 2019).
 The third and perhaps most important NECM data source is the Stanford Education Data Archive (SEDA), a groundbreaking database of nationally-normed test scores going back to 2009 (Reardon et al. 2024).
 The SEDA allows for a better comparison of individual districts' test results across all states, a crucial tool for producing cost model estimates that are comparable across the U.S.